ABOUT

 Teaching

 Duinker’s teaching experience ranges from one-on-one lessons in repertoire interpretation to large lectures delivered to over 200 students.
-He has taught courses at McGill University and the University in Toronto in music theory and analysis, music appreciation, musicianship, and research and writing techniques.
+He has taught courses at McGill University, the University in Toronto, and Université de Québec à Montréal in music theory and analysis, music appreciation, musicianship, and research and writing techniques.
 In 2019 he co-designed and co-taught (with Claire McLeish) a course on hip-hop music and culture, which quickly became one of McGill’s most in-demand arts electives and received an honorable mention for the 2021 Award for Diversity in Course Design sponsored by the Society for Music Theory.
 In 2019 he received the McGill Schulich Teaching Award on his second nomination.
 This award recognizes excellence in teaching as judged by students in the Schulich School of Music.

 Duinker has given guest lectures and participated in research roundtables at the University of Toronto, Colorado University Boulder, University of Music and Performing Arts Vienna, The Royal Conservatoire of Scotland (Glasgow) and the Royal College of Music (Stockholm).
 He delivers workshops on a wide range of topics, including writing techniques, research methodologies, artistic project management and grant writing, and developing artistic collaborations.
-Duinker co-chairs the ACTOR Partnership’s Training and Mentoring Committee, which oversees a one-on-one career mentoring program, organizes workshops for students and emerging professionals, and creates student networking and collaboration opportunities.
-Duinker co-organized ACTOR’s Summer School on Timbre and Orchestration at Aristotle University of Thessaloniki (Greece) in summer 2023.
-This event, the first of its kind, convened more than 50 students from around the world for a series of tutorials, workshops, and discussions on the significance of timbre and orchestration in a wide range of research idioms, including music theory, musicology, composition, performance, signal processing, acoustics, and computation.
+From 2022 to 2024 Duinker co-chaired the ACTOR Partnership’s Training and Mentoring Committee, which oversees a one-on-one career mentoring program, organizes workshops for students and emerging professionals, and creates student networking and collaboration opportunities.
+Duinker has co-organized ACTOR’s Summer School on Timbre and Orchestration at Aristotle University of Thessaloniki (Greece, 2003), University of British Columbia (Vancouver, 2024), and at McGill (2025).
+This event, the first of its kind, convenes approximately 50 students from around the world for a series of tutorials, workshops, and discussions on the significance of timbre and orchestration in a wide range of research idioms, including music theory, musicology, composition, performance, signal processing, acoustics, and computation.